Social Studies: 9th Grade United States History I Levels

-Students will be recommended to a particular level by their current 8th grade teacher.
-These recommendations will become visible on ASPEN on a date TBA.
+Students will be recommended to a particular level by their current 8th-grade teacher.
+These recommendations will become visible on Aspen in Spring 2021.
 Teachers base their recommendations on a variety of factors including:

-Student’s critical reading and writing abilities with specific focus on the Social Studies Research Paper and other common assessment data
+Student’s critical reading and writing abilities with a specific focus on the Social Studies Research Paper and other common assessment data

 Student’s motivation and effort